 Boundaries: Avoid changing your child’s clothes in public.
 Do not encourage them to urinate in public spaces.
 This violates a child’s sense of privacy.
 It also desensitizes them to exposing self in public.

 Caretakers and support staff: Encourage the child to inform you if someone makes them uncomfortable.

 Even though you’ve taken all the precautions, it is important to recognize signs of possible abuse to ensure the child gets help in time:

 - Being fearful, crying, refusing to leave the parent.

-- Drastic change in eating and/or sleeping patterns.
+- A drastic change in eating and/or sleeping patterns.

-- Frequent complaints of headache or stomach ache.
+- Frequent complaints of a headache or stomach ache.

 - Becomes aggressive, is irritable, appears secretive.

-- Sudden drop in grades at school, frequent complaints from school.
+- A sudden drop in grades at school, frequent complaints from school.